 CNN asked for views on whether disgraced cyclist Lance Armstrong deserves another chance.

 January 17, 2013 -- Updated 1346 GMT (2146 HKT)

-Armstrong has not only spent years vehemently denying using banned performance-enhancing drugs; he also has viciously attacked those who told what they knew about doping in the sport and implicated him in the process.
+As well as denying using banned drugs, Lance Armstrong also viciously attacked those who told what they knew about doping in cycling.

 January 15, 2013 -- Updated 2127 GMT (0527 HKT)

-The court of public opinion weighed in decidedly against Lance Armstrong, even before the broadcast of an interview in which he is said to acknowledge using performance-enhancing drugs after years of denials.
+The court of public opinion weighed in decidedly against Lance Armstrong, even before the broadcast of his confessional interview.

 February 22, 2013 -- Updated 2314 GMT (0714 HKT)

 Lance Armstrong's feat of winning seven consecutive Tour de France titles was like the demigod Hercules achieving his "Twelve Labors."

 October 22, 2012 -- Updated 1940 GMT (0340 HKT)